 The output will be fed into the IEPT (T3.3) to assist the system planner on examining the potential of infusing new technologies in its RE portfolio and recommending on additional energy storage solutions.
-In addition, the output of the LCC assessment will support the community-driven investment plans of T3.2 (crowdequity component).
+In addition, the extracted output results of the LCC module will support the community-driven investment plans of T3.2 (Crowdequity component).